-- SQL Transaction is a single unit of work applied to a database.
+- SQL transaction is a single unit of work applied to a database.
 (Relational database like DB2, Oracle, MySQL, Microsoft SQL Server and so on).

-- The SQL statements of an transaction will be either commited or rolled back.
+- The SQL statements of a transaction will either Commit or Rollback using a rollback statement.

-- Transaction comprises with two results, they are either Success or Failure.
+- The transaction comprises of two results, they are either success or failure.

 SQL Transaction Properties

-Transactions are aborted at point of failure, by this way it ensure the operations of work units were completed successfully.
+Transactions in SQL are terminated at a point of error.
+In this way, It ensures the operations of work units were a success.

 Transactions will operate independently and transparently.